bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 Keep in mind that there is usually one command per line.

-Also remember that JavaScript ignores whitespace (spaces, indentation, new lines) so don't be confused if my use of whitespace throughout this article is inconsistent in places - because JavaScript doesn't care so it doesn't actually change the way the code runs.
+Also remember that JavaScript ignores whitespace (spaces, indentation, new lines) so don't be confused if my use of whitespace in the code throughout this article is inconsistent in places - because JavaScript doesn't care so it doesn't actually change the way the code runs.

 #### Variables